 Ask your custodial staff to disinfect door handles, bathroom faucet handles, remote controls, countertops, and other high-touch items more frequently.

-If you use a biometric time clock that requires employees to touch a screen, disinfect it between employees following the manufacturer’s instructions.
+If you use a time clock that requires employees to touch a screen, disinfect it between employees following the manufacturer’s instructions.
 Provide hand sanitizer next to the clock so employees can disinfect their hands after clocking in.
-Consider getting a no-touch biometric clock such as an iris scan model.
+Consider getting a no-touch clock such as an iris scan model.

 2. Let employees work at home and provide IT support